atlas-php/agent-tasks/docs/PRD/Overview.md

 * Reviewing final outputs
 * Approving or declining

-## Attempts
+## Sessions

-Attempts represent logged tries for any work performed by agents.
-Each attempt records the input, output, and outcome.
-Humans may trigger a retry if the result is unsatisfactory.
+Sessions represent the continuous agent effort for a task.
+Each session records the input, output, and outcome.
+Humans may trigger a retry if the result is unsatisfactory, reusing the same session unless a reset is requested.

-### Attempt Rules
+### Session Rules

-* A retry during **Implement** restarts the implementation stage with a fresh attempt.
+* A retry during **Implement** restarts the implementation stage within the same session unless a reset is requested.
-* A retry with additional human feedback sends the task back to the **Plan** stage and starts a new planning session.
+* A retry with additional human feedback sends the task back to the **Plan** stage and continues the session unless a new session is created for auditing.
-* All attempts are logged and attached to the task for auditing.
+* All sessions are logged and attached to the task for auditing.